sematext/docs/docs/monitoring/tag-support.md

 `token` and `measurement` are reserved tag keys.

-Sematext Agents collects tags from multiple sources:
+Sematext Agents collects tags from following sources:

 ### Sematext App Agent Integration YAMLs

-These tags are extracted from metric data sources & values and can be configured in `tag` section App Agent integration YAMLs.
+These tags are extracted from metric data sources & values.
+The tags can be configured in `tag` section App Agent integration YAMLs.
 The maximum allowed length for the key is 200 characters.
 The key should match this regex: <nobr>`[a-zA-Z0-9_\-.:(\\ |,=)]+`</nobr>.
-Examples of these tags are hostname, port, webapp name, jvm name, disk, elasticsearch index, etc. You don't want to adjust these tags for built-in integrations.
+Examples of these tags are hostname, port, webapp name, jvm name, disk, elasticsearch index, etc. You don't need to adjust these tags for built-in integrations.

 For example, refer to [Tomcat web module YAML definition](https://github.com/sematext/sematext-agent-integrations/blob/master/tomcat/jmx-web-module.yml) where the hostname and webapp name are extracted as tags from JMX ObjectName.

-The tags derived from metrics source can be omitted.
+Some of the tags derived from a given metrics source can be omitted.
 In such cases, the data point will be aggregated on the omitted tag.
 By default, the aggregate function is used based on metric type (AVG for gauges and SUM for counters).
 This could be overridden using `agentAggregation` property of metric.
 Refer to [Elasticsearch index YAML definition](https://github.com/sematext/sematext-agent-integrations/blob/master/elasticsearch/json-index-0.yml) where `shard` tag is omitted.

 ### Environment